arvind32/CausalEXP3/journal.md

 This would be my back-up if I find no other dataset.

-**Weeks 4-5:**
+**Weeks 5-7:**

 I became very interested in the Nordic Gender Paradox.
 This is a phenomenon in Nordic countries where, one would imagine that ranking higher on several measures of gender equality, we would see more female CEOs and STEM graduates.
 However, the gap actually widens compared to other countries.
 This is a somewhat controversial claim.

 I have stored photos of all my notes in the link below.

-This is the causal model I drew up for this [this document's](https://docs.google.com/document/d/1Udi3FI0cPqxdA-J4_iLGWMnFxIEDUSvThgdx1kZblyo/edit?usp=sharing) on the first page (LionMail access).
+This is the causal model I drew up for this [this project](https://docs.google.com/document/d/1Udi3FI0cPqxdA-J4_iLGWMnFxIEDUSvThgdx1kZblyo/edit?usp=sharing) on the first page (LionMail access).
 How much of this disparity is via Intrinsic vs. Extrinsic pathways?

 One way I can think of testing this is to run a Synthetic Control study using macroeconomic data from Sweden, Norway and Finland.
 If a tax break for household services in SWE affects female participation in the workforce (NOR, FIN: donor pool), then we can assume that extrinsic factors indeed affect participation.

 I found some datasets that would help, here.

+**Week 8:**

+Decided to switch to Dynamic Treatment Regimes (DTRs): which are multi-stage interventions where each time-step's optimal intervention depends on all past interventions and covariates.
+This allows us to model an environment that shifts with each intervention.

+DTRs are notoriously hard to optimise.
+I am currently reading the literature.
+It appears that if the model is fully known, we have offline planning methods to get optimal treatments.

+The problem is learning this on-line.

+**Week 9-11:**

+Trying to frame this as a Bandit problem seems tricky.
+I could regard the whole action-vector as one single action (decided at the start) and optimize for that, but it doesn't do justice to the "dynamic" angle of the problem.
+I could also make each step truly dependent on the past.
+But this gets intractable very quickly.
+Nathan Kallus has some super cool work on DTR Bandits, but it only handles 2-step interventions.
+Maybe I can try to generalize this once I understand the math.

+Separately, I also tried to [code up some simulations](src/invariant-learning/utils/) for invariant learning.
+I think this would be really cool to just test out with a simple linear case, to see if dimensionality reduction retrieves the latents.